vmware-tanzu/application-accelerator-samples/java-rest-service/README.md

 ### Test Pipeline

 Before deploying your application a Tekton Pipeline responsible for the testing step needs to be available in your application namespace.
-If your Namespace Provisioner includes a test pipeline for Java then you can rely on that.
-If not, then you can install one using one provided as part of the [Namespace Provisioner poyglot sample](https://raw.githubusercontent.com/vmware-tanzu/application-accelerator-samples/main/ns-provisioner-samples/testing-scanning-supplychain-polyglot/tekton-pipeline-java.yaml).
+If your Namespace Provisioner includes a test pipeline for Java then you can rely on that, otherwise you would need to install a pipeline that is capable of building Maven or Gradle projects.

 #### Test Pipeline with support for TestContainers